-Machado De Castro National Museum: Best Tips For Visiting In 2024
+Machado De Castro National Museum: Best Tips For Visiting This Year

 The Machado de Castro National Museum (in Portuguese, Museu Nacional de Machado de Castro) is one of the largest and most important fine arts museums in Portugal.
 Installed in the building of the former Bishop’s Palace of Coimbra, the museum is part of the area listed as World Heritage in 2013!